-EMTB 200 Emergency Medical Technician Lecture (9-0-9)A didactic course designed to educate the student on all aspects of the Emergency Medical Technician Basic.
-Co-requisite: EMBT 201

-EMTB 201 Emergency Medical Technician Practicum (0-12-12)A course designed to provide hands-on practicum for students in the Emergency Medical Technician course.
-Co-requisite: EMBT 200

-ENGLISH (ENGL)

-- ENGL 089 English Grammar (3-2-3)Students who need a review of grammar, sentence structure and principles of writing are recommended for English 089.
-(This course may not be counted toward fulfillment of degree requirements.) - ENGL 090 English Fundamentals (3-0-3)This course is taught in a sequence with ENGL 089 English Grammar.
-Focus is on the writing process.
-Technical aspects of grammar taught in ENGL 089 English Grammar are reviewed.
-Emphasis is placed on sentence construction, punctuation, paragraph development, theme writing and summary skills.
-(This course may not be counted toward fulfillment of degree requirements.) - ENGL 110 Freshman English I This is an introductory course in essay writing which places emphasis on sentence structure, mechanics, paragraph development and organization of the multi-paragraph theme.
-Short prose models are used to illustrate writing strategies. - ENGL 111 Freshman English II (3-0-3)The second level of freshman composition is an advanced writing course that emphasizes analysis, synthesis and evaluation through argumentation and library research writing.
-Research projects will be assigned.
-Prerequisite: ENGL 110 or ENGL 112.
+EMTB 200 Emergency Medical Technician Lecture A didactic course designed to educate the student on all aspects of the Emergenc Technician Basic.
+Co-requisite: EMBT 201 (9-0-9) y Medical EMTB 201 Emergency Medical Technician Practicum A course designed to provide hands-on practicum for students in the Emergency Technician course.
+Co-requisite: EMBT 200 (0-12-12) Medical ENGLISH (ENGL) ENGL 089 English Grammar Students who need a review of grammar, sentence structure and principles of wr recommended for English 089.
+(This course may not be counted toward fulfilln requirements.)
+ENGL 090 English Fundamentals This course is taught in a sequence with ENGL 089 English Grammar.
+Focus is a process.
+Technical aspects of grammar taught in ENGL 089 English Grammar an Emphasis is placed on sentence construction, punctuation, paragraph developme and summary skills.
+(This course may not be counted toward fulfillment of deg re reviewed. nt, theme writing ENGL 110 Freshman English I This is an introductory course in essay writing which places emphasis on sentence mechanics, paragraph development and organization of the multi-paragraph then models are used to illustrate writing strategies.
+ENGL 111 Freshman English II The second level of freshman composition is an advanced writing course that em synthesis and evaluation through argumentation and library research writing.
+Res be assigned.
+Prerequisite: ENGL 110 or ENGL 112 ENGL 112 Freshman English I - Honors (Equivalent to ENGL 110) English Honors is designed for students who possess an exceptional understandin literature.
+The course emphasizes the development of longer themes, literary and research and creative writing.
+Selected readings are employed to illustrate rhetor enhance literary and analytical skills. lysis, library ENGL 113 Freshman English II - Honors (Equivalent to ENGL 111) English Honors is designed for students who possess an exceptional understandin literature.
+The second level of freshman composition is an advanced writing cour analysis, synthesis and evaluation through argumentation and library research we projects will be assigned.
+Prerequisite: ENGL 112 or ENGL 110 and permission of the department. rse that emphasizes ENGL 118 Technical Writing Technical descriptions related to business and industry through the development technical writing assignments, including memos, letters, proposals and reports ar this course.
+In addition focus will be on technical writing skills, reading and inter federal regulations, data and library research skills, and computer data handling a presentation.
+Prerequisite: ENGL 110. re the chief focus of rpreting local and ENGL 200 Introduction to Literature The course introduces students to representative works in all major genres: short drama and poetry.
+The development of interpretative and analytical skills is emp assigned writing projects.

-ENGL 112

-Freshman English I - Honors (Equivalent to ENGL 110)

-(3-0-3)

-English Honors is designed for students who possess an exceptional understanding of language and literature.
-The course emphasizes the development of longer themes, literary analysis, library research and creative writing.
-Selected readings are employed to illustrate rhetorical strategies and enhance literary and analytical skills.

-ENGL 113Freshman English II - Honors (Equivalent to ENGL 111)(3-0-3)English Honors is designed for students who possess an exceptional understanding of language and literature.
-The second level of freshman composition is an advanced writing course that emphasizes analysis, synthesis and evaluation through argumentation and library research writing.
-Research projects will be assigned.

-Prerequisite: ENGL 112 or ENGL 110 and permission of the department.

-ENGL 118 Technical Writing

-Technical descriptions related to business and industry through the development of various technical writing assignments, including memos, letters, proposals and reports are the chief focus of this course.
-In addition focus will be on technical writing skills, reading and interpreting local and federal regulations, data and library research skills, and computer data handling and data presentation.

-Prerequisite: ENGL 110.

-ENGL 200 Introduction to Literature

-The course introduces students to representative works in all major genres: short story, novel, drama and poetry.
-The development of interpretative and analytical skills is emphasized through assigned writing projects.
 Prerequisites: ENGL 110 and ENGL 111.

+ENGL 201

+ENGR 115

+Circuit Analysis I Laboratory

-ENGL 201 World Literature
+World Literature